- Relief from environmental odors

-New NOXO Sensory Balm™ Gel, when applied topically, under the nose, a sensitive individual can find relief from environmental odors and challanges that have the potential to trigger coping responses .
-The NOXO molecules transports their “messages” directly to the brain’s limbic system which can change behavior.
-Sensory issues on the rise and NOXO Sensory Balm™ is needed more than ever.LEARN MORE..
+New NOXO Sensory Balm™ , when applied topically, under the nose can offer relief from environmental odors and challanges that have the potential to trigger coping responses .
+The NOXO molecules transport their “messages” directly to the brain’s limbic system which can change behavior.
+Sensory issues are on the rise and NOXO Sensory Balm™ is needed more than ever.LEARN MORE..

 Our central nervous system (brain) processes all the sensory information we receive and helps us to organize, prioritize and understand the information.
 We then respond through thoughts, feelings, motor responses (behavior) or a combination of these.